 The House of Bread’s main building is a converted flour mill, which has been re-built several times since the original mill was built, dating back to 1026.
 The mill is set in its own grounds, with gardens, fields, river, mill pond and wildlife.
 There are many walks for guests to enjoy in the surrounding countryside and guests can also enjoy exploring the natural beauty and the pretty villages of the Cotswolds on our doorstep.

 The Alpha Suite

-We welcome children to come and stay at the House of Bread.
+We welcome children to come and stay at The House of Bread.
 There are gardens and fields where the children are welcome to play.
-There is a 7 a-side football pitch and some swings and a climbing frame (not suitable for young children).
 The nearest town (1.5 miles away), Shipston-on-Stour, has parks suitable for young children, and there is a swimming pool.

 Please be aware that the mill is by the river, and parents will be responsible for the supervision of their children at all times.